 Applicants filling out Form N-400 must be at least 18 years old.

-Applicants must have had a green card for five years (or three years if they are married to a US citizen).
+Applicants must have had a green card (also known as Form I-551 or the permanent resident card) for five years (or three years if they are married to a U.S. citizen).

 You must be of good moral character.

 Generally speaking, you cannot submit an N-400 if you:

 Do not meet the conditions for naturalization eligibility;